 - Motorbikes zip in and out and don’t stop at red lights, making them pretty much a liability.
-It’s important to check your mirrors AT ALL TIMES to see what’s coming up behind you.
+It’s important to check your mirrors to see what’s coming up behind you.

 - Oh yeah, and then there are the unmarked one-way streets.
 You’ll only know about these if you’re a local.
 Other than that it’s basically just really difficult to find your way around the city.
 (Watch out for speed bumps.)

-- And then there’s TRAFFIC, which can get really bad especially in Poblado and El Centro.
+- Traffic gets really bad especially in Poblado and El Centro.

 - Finally, we have pico y placa.
 Certain numberplates, including those of hire cars, won’t be able to drive in the city center in certain hours.
 This is to help rush hour not be so crazy.

 To conclude, we’d say it’s basically not worth it to drive in Medellin.
 It may be safe at times, but usually, it’s just a bit too much.

 The cars the Uber drivers use are often nicer and newer than regular taxis.
 They actually have seatbelts… And air-con… so there’s instant peace of mind there.